About

 To get an idea of my academic research, click here and take a look at my doctoral dissertation, including a preface for non-experts and experts alike.
 Click here to read the slides for the 30-minute talk at my doctoral defence, which provides an overview of the dissertation.

 I obtained the degree Dr. rer. nat. in Mathematics at Technische Universität Berlin and within the Berlin-Oxford International Research Training Group 2544 “Stochastic Analysis in Interaction”, a certified unit of the Berlin Mathematical School, and advised by Professor Dr. Christoph Knochenhauer.
-Before this, I have studied in Oxford, Berlin, Lyon (ENS), and Freiburg, and obtained the degree Master of Science in Mathematics in Lyon.
+Before this, I studied in Oxford, Berlin, Lyon (ENS), and Freiburg, and obtained the degree Master of Science in Mathematics in Lyon.

 The second main pillar of my academic activity has been teaching.
 I have taught mainly in courses on Probability Theory, Financial Mathematics, and Analysis, mostly for pure Mathematics programmes, but also for Business Mathematics and Engineering programmes.